SougataMukherjee/interview-kit/theory/css-scss-tailwind.md

 display: -moz-box;      /* Firefox older */
 display: flex;          /* Modern browsers */
 ```
-Feature Queries / Fallbacks: Use @supports or CSS resets.
+Feature Queries / Fallbacks: Use @supports or CSS resets.If a CSS Property Is Not Supported use this
 ```js
 @supports (display: grid) {
   .container {